fifacoin-project/fifacoin/README.md

 http://www.fifacoin.org

 Copyright (c) 2009-2014 Bitcoin Developers
+Copyright (c) 2011-2014 Litecoin Developers
-Copyright (c) 2011-2014 Fifacoin Developers
+Copyright (c) 2021 Fifacoin Developers

 What is Fifacoin?
 ----------------

-Fifacoin is a lite version of Bitcoin using scrypt as a proof-of-work algorithm.
+Fifacoin is a lite version of Litecoin using scrypt as a proof-of-work algorithm.
  - 2.5 minute block targets
  - subsidy halves in 840k blocks (~4 years)
  - ~84 million total coins